oykuaslan/miRCoopWebApp/docs/source/webapp/stats.rst

 Users can view some statistics regarding the dataset and results.
 Counts across all cancer types (number of triplets in each cancer, the number of unique miRNA pairs that participate in these triplets, number of unique miRNAs in the triplets, number of unique mRNAs) is shown with bar graph.

 .. figure:: ../../figures/stats/1_1.png
-  :scale: 50 %
-  :align: center
+  :width: 700
   :alt: My Text

   Figure 1.
-Bar Graph.
+Total counts for all cancer types.

 The distribution of miRNAs and mRNAs, which have a higher overall frequency than others was examined in order to analyse whether these miRNAs and mRNAs are seen in a specific cancer or are distributed in multiple different cancer types. miRNAs and mRNAs that have total participation more than 30 and 15 in all miRCoop triplets are shown in Figures respectively.
 Values are normalised with the total number of triplets in cancer.

 .. figure:: ../../figures/stats/2.png
-  :scale: 50 %
-  :align: center
+  :width: 700
   :alt: My Text

   Figure 2.